 Within 6 months of discovering that you have a problem, provided this is within 12 months of the incident.

-The aim of the procedure is to investigate the complaint in a thorough and systematic manner, without prejudice or preconceived views, resulting in the best possible outcome for all parties involved.
+The procedure aims to investigate the complaint thoroughly and systematically, without prejudice or preconceived views, resulting in the best possible outcome for all parties involved.

 It is important to give us as much feedback about the Practice as possible so

 improvements can be made.
 We will log all feedback and comments so that